consp1racy/material-navigation-drawer/README.md

 }
 ```

-If you plan to use the compact version below API 11 you also need Nine Old Androids (animation API backport).
+If you plan to use the `CrossFadeSlidingPaneLayout` below API 11 you also need Nine Old Androids (animation API backport).
 ```groovy
 dependencies {
     compile 'net.xpece.material:navigation-drawer:0.5.7'
     compile 'com.nineoldandroids:library:2.4.0'
 }
 ```
-**WARNING!** ~~Until further notice the use of compact version below API 11 is broken and therefore discouraged.~~
-~~Compact navigation list on its own is fine, but `CrossFadeSlidingPaneLayout` does not propagate clicks to expanded view.
-I'll look into this.
-Until further notice do not use included version of `CrossFadeSlidingPaneLayout` below API 11.~~
-The included copy of `CrossFadeSlidingPaneLayout` is now (since v0.5.7) safe to use below API 11.

-**NOTE:** Because the library uses Nine Old Androids on APIs below 11 Proguard will complain if you don't include it in your project.
+**NOTE:** Because the library uses Nine Old Androids on APIs below 11 Proguard will complain if you don't include it in your project (this concerns all APIs).
 To shut Proguard up add the following line to your module's `proguard-rules.pro` file:
 ```proguard
 -dontwarn net.xpece.material.navigationdrawer.**;
 ```